mapbox/mapbox-studio-classic/docs/0000-01-01-source-manual.md

 4. Import the new layer to your Mapbox Studio source project.

 ### PostGIS
-Using QGIS you can perform the centroid computation on the fly using `ST_PointOnSurface()`.
+Using PostGIS you can perform the centroid computation on the fly using `ST_PointOnSurface()`.
 Create a new layer, with an SQL query such as:

 ```sql
 ( SELECT ST_PointOnSurface(geom) AS geom, name